GuillaumeGermain/NLP/README.md

 Based on an exercise of ML A-Z on Udemy (Superdatascience)

+## Surprising results
+The SVM algorithm with RBF kernel is both best and worst in class.
+With feature scaling, it achieves the best result with 79% accuracy.
+Without scaling, it's broken and always predicts 0 (Didn't like) values, as shown in the confusion matrix.

 ![NLP Bag of Words Results](nlp_bag_of_words_results.png)

 ## Coming soon
 Almost 80% accuracy after training on a sample of 800 reviews, is surprisingly good!!
 Specially with a bag of words not taking into account the order of words in each review.